Diffusal

 ComponentDescription

-pairIdTrading pair identifier (e.g., ETH-USD)
+pairIdTrading pair identifier (e.g., ETH-USDC)

 strikeStrike price in WAD (1e18 = $1.00)